QuentinRa/blog.quentinra.dev/special/web/index.md

 $c = new PDO("pgsql:dbname=tpphp;host=pgsql2;port=5432", "tpphp", "tpphp");
 ```

-But you should create a new db account.
-You will have to login using your
+But you should create a new DB account.
+You will have to log in using your
 **ENSIIE** credentials to ``pgsql`` host.
 Simply do
 ``psql -h pgsql -U your_ensiie_login -d a_database``.